inspec/inspec/docs-chef-io/content/inspec/resources/csv.md

 where

 - `'file'` is the path to a CSV file
-- 'true' is the value for headers by default value is true.
-If set to false it consider csv file does not have headers,
+- 'true' is the value for headers.
+Default `true`.
+If `false` then it considers csv does not have headers.
 - `name` is a configuration setting in a CSV file
 - `should eq 'foo'` tests a value of `name` as read from a CSV file versus the value declared in the test
 - `params` when headers are set to false use this method to fetch the data.